plausible/docs/docs/stop-tracking-utm-tags.md

 </script>
 ```

 That's it!
 You're now no longer tracking any UTM tags or other parameters.
-We will use the [referrer header](top-referrers.md#1-automatic-by-the-referer-header) to display the sources of the traffic instead.
-If the referring site doesn't send any referrer header, the traffic will fall within the "Direct / None" source.
+We will use the [referrer header](top-referrers.md) to display the sources of the traffic instead.
+If the referring site doesn't send any referrer header, the traffic will fall within the "**Direct / None**" source.